This Data Processing Addendum (the “DPA”) is incorporated into the Master Subscription Agreement (the “Agreement”).

 - Data Protection Impact Assessment and Prior Consultation

-- To the extent required under applicable Data Protection Laws, Onna shall provide reasonable assistance to the Customer with any data protection impact assessments and with any prior consultations to any Supervisory Authority of Customer, in each case solely in relation to Processing of Customer Personal Data and taking into account the nature of the Processing and information available to Onna.
+- To the extent required under the Data Protection Legislation, Onna shall provide reasonable assistance to the Customer with any data protection impact assessments and with any prior consultations to any Supervisory Authority of Customer, in each case solely in relation to Processing of Customer Personal Data and taking into account the nature of the Processing and information available to Onna.

 - if requested to do so by the Customer, return a complete copy of all Customer Personal Data by secure file transfer in such a format as notified by the Customer to Onna; or